ericbets/java-sysd-notify-watchdog/README.md

 ### Send watchdog notifications to systemd

 Lib for java daemons to send keep-alive messages to refresh the systemd watchdog timestamp.
+Or you can use this [project](https://github.com/ericbets/shell-sysd-notify-watchdog) to do it using /usr/bin/systemd-notify utility.

 Use the version 1.1 build artifact.
 ```xml